 Chlorinate and test

-Labor to install
+All labor, equipment, and incidentals to install replacement components

 For more information please contact City Clerk, Laura Maples at 601-947-2082 or by email at lmaples@cityoflucedale.com.

 The Contractor must be State Licensed and Bonded.
+Each bidder shall write his Certificate of Responsibility Number on the outside of the sealed envelope containing his proposal.

 The City of Lucedale reserves the right to reject any and all bids on any or all projects and to waive any informalities.